GuoJingjie/yade_code/doc/sphinx/gitrepo.rst

    Holding a fork under personnal account is in fact not strictly necessary.
 It is recommended, however, and in what follows it is assumed that the above steps have been followed.

-Retrieving older Commits
+Older versions
 ========================

 In case you want to work with, or compile, an older version of Yade which is not tagged, you can create your own (local) branch of the corresponding daily build.
 Look `here <https://answers.launchpad.net/yade/+question/235867>`_ for details.

 Committing and updating
 ========================

 Inspecting changes